DoctorKarma111/MRS-Smart-Light/README.md

-🚨 Medtek Alert Buddy Smart Light Bar

-Alpha Version (Backend_v0.1)
-This project is currently under development and is in the alpha stage.
-If you're not familiar with its purpose, this repository might not be for you.

-📝 About

-The Medtek Alert Buddy Smart Light Bar is designed for Medrunner members.
-It integrates with the Medrunner API to receive alerts and triggers pre-configured lighting presets.
-This backend manages the communication, configuration, and event handling to ensure seamless operation.
+🚨 Medtek Alert Buddy Smart Light BarThis backend manages the communication, configuration, and event handling to ensure seamless operation.

-# 🚨 Medtek Alert Buddy Smart Light Bar
+# 🚨 Medtek Alert Buddy Smart Light Bar 🚨

 **Alpha Version**
 _Integrating emerAlpha Version (Backend_v0.1)This project is currently under development and is in the alpha stage.
 If you're not familiar with its purpose, this repository might not be for you.